-The COVID-19 pandemic has changed the way that many of us work and educators have had to adapt to new ways of working from home and teaching remotely.
+The COVID-19 pandemic has changed the way that many of us work and educators have had to adapt to new ways of working from home and teaching remotely or online.

 While teachers are used to being adaptable as part of their practice, there are many challenges to implementing distance learning – which as we know is no replacement for face-to-face teaching.

 As it is likely that we will need to continue with distance teaching and learning for the foreseeable future, we have put together a range of tips and resources to support home education.